Large Language Models for Software Engineering: A Systematic Literature Review: Conclusion

 \section{Conclusion}

-The field of SE is witnessing a paradigm shift with the advent of LLMs.
-The potential of these models to handle vast and complex language tasks could fundamentally reshape the landscape of SE practices.
-In this systematic literature review, we delve into the emerging utilization of LLMs in SE, encompassing papers published since their inception.
-We commence by examining the diverse LLMs that have been employed in SE tasks and exploring their distinct features and applications (RQ1).
-We then delve into the process involved in data collection, pre-processing, and usage, elucidating the significant role robust and well-curated datasets play in the successful implementation of LLMs (RQ2).
-Following this, we investigate the various strategies utilized to optimize and assess the performance of LLMs for SE tasks (RQ3).
-Lastly, we review specific SE tasks that have reaped remarkable benefits from LLMs, shedding light on the practical contributions LLMs have made (RQ4).
-In addition, we underscore the existing challenges and provide a research roadmap, outlining promising future directions.
+LLMs are bringing significant changes to the field of SE.
+The potential of these models to handle complex tasks can fundamentally reshape many SE practices and tools.
+In this SLR, we analyzed the emerging utilization of LLMs for software engineering, encompassing papers published since the inception of the first LLM (BERT).
+We examined the diverse LLMs that have been employed in SE tasks and explored their distinct features and applications (RQ1).
+We then investigated the processes involved in data collection, preprocessing, and usage, emphasizing the significant role well-curated datasets play in the successful application of LLMs to solve SE tasks (RQ2).
+Following this, we investigated the various strategies utilized to optimize and assess the performance of LLMs for SE tasks (RQ3).
+Lastly, we reviewed the wide range of SE tasks where LLMs have been applied to date, shedding light on the practical contributions LLMs have made (RQ4).
+We summarised some key existing challenges of LLM4SE and provided a research roadmap, outlining promising future research directions.